pmontu/student-workbook/README.md

 1. Animated Question and Variables
 2. Timer, Points and More Questions
-1. Recommendations
+3. Recommendations
-2. Lessons and Assesment
+4. Lessons and Assesment
-3. View other user solutions and Leaderboard
+5. View other user solutions and Leaderboard
-4. Challenges and Live Telecasting
+6. Challenges and Live Telecasting
+7. Response interface